 Vivecraft is a free mod for the standard Java version of Minecraft that essentially places you in a block world.
 Your left hand carries the toolbar and crafting menus, while your right hand holds the tool you've selected.
 You get around with teleportation, and everything else is pretty much the same.
 The immersion level is through the roof here, so we recommend sticking to peaceful mode — encountering a zombie in a dark cave while in VR is terrifying.

 Every kid should, at some point in their life, get to experience the chill and thrill of a full-on snowball fight with forts and factions.
 Problem is, winter doesn't come in the same way everywhere, and lots of places don't get snow.
-With Snow Fortress, you can build forts from virtual snow, stockpile snowballs, and get to battling.
+With Snow Fortress (about $15), you can build forts from virtual snow, stockpile snowballs, and get to battling.
 A friendly fox follows you around as you take on enemy snowmen — this game is cute and not nearly as violent as it sounds.

 What do your kids love?